cipherlogs/uhugrid/README.md

 # UHU GRID
-Creative layouts like Masonry (Pinterest style) and Mosaic are used all over the web.

-**UHUGRID** will work as a better alternative if
+It works as the best alternative if

 + Each card contains little to no inner content
-+ The number of cards is dynamic, unknown or might change in the future
++ The number of cards are dynamic, unknown or might change in the future
-+ You want the layout to be future-proof, so you never worry about code.
++ You want the layout to be future-proof, so you'll never worry about code maintenance.

 <br>

-Because of the above limitations, cards are not bound by their content dimension.
+Because of the above limitations, cards are not bound by their content dimensions.
-That's why it can do something none of the others could.
-**It generates visually appealing cards** by using aspect ratios suited best for the current screen size and the available free space.
+That's why it can **generate visually appealing cards** by using aspect ratios suited best for the current screen size and the available free space.

+Something that Masonry can't do.

-Unlike other solutions where the dimension of each card determined by its content, UHUGrid has the luxury to generate what's aesthetic and good looking dimensions.
+Unlike other solutions where the dimension of each card is determined by its content, UHUGrid has the luxury to generate sizes that look good and fit best.

-Named *UHU* because of its default behavior. *Glue all items together and don't waste free space.*
+Named *UHU* because of its default behavior. *Glue all items together and don't waste any free space.*
 Every time you refresh the page or request a layout change, a new layout will be generated even if the screen size stays the same.